kaaes/work_from_cafe/index.md

 * decent coffee!
 * and food

-__All places listed here were tested, and I use them when I need to work or eat and do something online__
+__RULES:__ All places listed were tested and proven to be geek and work friendly

 Kraków
 ------